yuvalm3/ATP-Project/README.md

+**This repo contains part C via src folder, and .Jar to run parts A+B via library folder**

 Overview

 ATP Project is a multi-part Java assignment that implements a full maze platform: generating 2D and 3D mazes, solving them with classic search algorithms,